sftcd/happykey/README.md

 ## Recent Changes

+- 20221130: This is just to preserve a branch as things were before the HPKE PR was merged.

 - 20221125: My [HPKE-PR](https://github.com/openssl/openssl/pull/17172) has now
   been merged!
 That means that anyone with an OpenSSL 3 master build already has HPKE APIs.
 So we now only need two build options 1) use the library build